Zeyad-Azima/Zeyad-Azima.github.io/_posts/Security Research/2024-04-20-ropdecoder.md

 ![image](https://github.com/Zeyad-Azima/Zeyad-Azima.github.io/assets/62406753/5934ff21-664d-41aa-ac25-5efb737796d2)

-Now, We can repeat the same process from the manual way
+Now, We can repeat the same process from the manual way.

 ## The Advanced Way

 Now, In this way we will automate mostly 90% of everything.
 We will start by using the ssame encoding function in the basic way, Then we will add a function to create the gadget for us automatically:

 ```python
 from struct import pack
 def encode_shellcode(shellcode, badchars, encode_value):